Phase Transitions in $Z_{n}$ Gauge Models: Towards Quantum Simulations of the Schwinger-Weyl QED: Lattice -QED model

 Thus the dynamics of the $\mathbb{Z}_n$-model is determined by the Hamiltonian~(\ref{HamQED}), where the discrete version of the electric field $E_{x,x+1}$ is given by the Hermitian operator that is diagonal in the $\{ |v_k \rangle \}$ basis, with eigenvalues

-A value $\phi\neq 0$ corresponds to adding a background field that can be obtained by placing charges at the boundaries of the chain, thus yielding different charge sectors, that are known to be super-selected.
+{In all cases, the eigenvalues of the electric field are symmetric around zero, with a maximum value $E_{\mathrm{max}}=\sqrt{2\pi/n}(n-1+\phi)/2$.
+We notice that, for $\phi=0$, it is possible to have zero electric field only if $n$ is odd. }A value $\phi\neq 0$ corresponds to adding a background field that can be obtained by placing charges at the boundaries of the chain, thus yielding different charge sectors, that are known to be super-selected. {It is indeed known that this model displays $\theta$-vacua~\cite{coleman2} , which can be related to the axial anomaly~\cite{manton} via the spectral flow of the Hamiltonian operator (when imposing periodic boundary conditions) or to unusual twisted boundary conditions for the fermionic field~\cite{wipf}.
 In this case the $P$ and $C$ symmetries are explicitly broken.
-For the following, it is important to notice that, as shown in~\cite{NEFMPP}, the scaling of the eigenvalues of the electric field with $n$ is fixed by requiring that the U$(1)$-limit is recovered when $n\rightarrow+\infty$.
+In the case of even $n$, the minimum eigenvalues~\eqref{eigenvn} are doubly degenerate for $\phi=0$.
+As a consequence, in the strong-coupling limit, in which the $U$-dependent terms in~\eqref{HamQED} are neglected, the energetic cost of creating a fermion-antifermion pair from the vacuum vanishes: this feature is typical of theories with $\theta=\pi$~\cite{coleman2}.}